spockNinja/agntcy-agentic-apps/marketing-campaign/README.md

   ```

 3. **Export Environment Variables**:
-   In a different shell, export the environment variables describing how to interact with the marketing-campaign manager.
+   In a different shell, export the environment variables describing how to interact with the app.
 Note that these values correspond to those provided as configuration above.
    ```sh
    export MARKETING_CAMPAIGN_HOST="http://localhost:65222"
    export MARKETING_CAMPAIGN_ID="d6306461-ea6c-432f-b6a6-c4feaa81c19b"